 I was confused because “I want a hamburger,” but “I should be good and just have a salad.”
 When you order a salad, you wish you’d ordered a hamburger.
 On the other hand, if you ordered the hamburger, you wished you had ordered something healthier, such as a chicken sandwich.

-What is Your Ideal Weight?
+What is Your Real Ideal Weight?

 When we talk about the "ideal weight," it's common to think of a specific number on the scale—one calculated based on height, age, and activity levels.
 Most women struggling with weight issues often have an “ideal weight” of their own that they believe is where their happiness lies.
 Unfortunately, most women who successfully reached their “ideal weight” are still not happy, and they create a new “ideal weight” that is even lower.
 Eventually, they realize that they can’t get to the new lower weight and feel defeated.